oban-bg/oban/README.md

   Instead, the job is retained in the database to provide metrics.
 This allows users to inspect historic jobs and to see aggregate data at the job, queue or argument level.
-- **Node Metrics** — Every queue broadcasts metrics during runtime.
-These are used to monitor queue health across nodes.
+- **Node Metrics** — Every queue records metrics to the database during runtime.
+  These are used to monitor queue health across nodes and may be used for analytics.
 - **Queue Draining** — Queue shutdown is delayed so that slow jobs can finish executing before shutdown.
 - **Telemetry Integration** — Job life-cycle events are emitted via